VIDAKHOSHPEY22/Racing-car-game/CONTRIBUTING.md

 ## Getting Help

 - Open a GitHub Issue with your question
-- Email the maintainers directly: vidatwin18@gmail.com
+- Email: vidatwin18@gmail.com with anything queries
 - Tag us in Discussions: @VIDAKHOSHPEY22 or @TheM1ddleM1n

 ## Recognition